 Beer Cans (Boombox Brewing Co.)

 These beer cans are a conceptual designs for the beer manufacturer I invented, Boombox Brewing Company.
-The individual designs in this beer line are meant to represent a variety of music genres, including Country, Reggae, and EDM.
+The individual designs in this beer line represent a variety of music genres, including Country, Reggae, and EDM.
 Other genres would include Pop, Hip-Hop, and Rock.

 Monster Movie Marathon